APLPi/microbit/README.md

 # APLPi/microbit
-This repository contains tools for using the micro:bit with Dyalog APL on the Raspberry Py, with focus on MicroPython.
+This repository contains tools for using the micro:bit with Dyalog APL on the Raspberry Pi, with focus on MicroPython.

 ##The microbit class
 The microbit class provides an interface from Dyalog APL to the MicroPython